AaronLieb/SIAttendance/README.md

 Starting with August, download each SI session usage report for that month.

+You download each session report by clicking the participant number

 Put all the downloads in a folder

 Run the program using Python3